eventfly/docs/README.md

 **Under Update**
 ## /event/*
 #### /event/?organizer_id=
-- GET: Return a list of all events under that organizer w/ ID.
+- GET: Return a list of all categorized events under that organizer w/ ID.
 If organizer not specified, return all events.
 - POST: Create a new event with data
 ```
 data: {